 AND IT DID.
 Years later, it became a skin condition that almost killed Chicona.
 She was one tough kitty.

 I read "Dr. Pitcairn's complete guide to Natural Health for Dogs and Cats."
 My Pet-Parent caregiving was forever changed.
 Gone were kibble and canned food, vaccinations and unnecessary steroids, antibiotics, and "other" prophylactics commonly and widely distributed in the animal medical field.
 Guess what else improved or was eliminated?
 Skin allergies, bad breath, putrid smells, gas, diarrhea, urinary crystals, dull coats, dry skin, urinary infections, and more horrors.
 I began preparing a raw balanced diet for Chicona, ensuring she had the appropriate protein and moisture.
 Did you know cats are true carnivores?
 It is crucial to understand if you want your cat to thrive.
 Chicona lived to be 25 years old.
 In her last years, she struggled with some physical afflictions(stemming from her early steroid usage, unnecessary vaccinations, and poor diet).
 But all in all, the raw diet extended her life beyond my expectations.

-Interwoven with the journey with Chicona, I had other kitties in my home, and I started rescuing dogs.
+Interwoven with the journey with Chicona, I had other kitties in my home and heart, and I started rescuing dogs.
 Shamus was my beloved Corgi, who was fine and dandy until his cruciate ligaments snapped.

 He underwent 2 replacements in 2 years.

 And then, right before his 6th birthday, he left us for the journey beyond due to complications with cancer.
 It was truly heartbreaking.

 Fast-forward to now.
 I am so grateful to have 6 doggie Fuzz-butts around and 3 more I take care of regularly.
 They bring a joy to my life that can't be described.